kiva/fsp-sdk/samples/dotnet/README.md

     set audience=[put your audience value here]
     set scope=[put your scope value here]
    ```

+## Running the authorization API example

-4. navigate to the `./samples/dotnet` directory
+1. navigate to the `./samples/dotnet` directory
-5. to run the authorization example, run this command ` dotnet run --project auth/auth.csproj`
+2. to run the authorization example, run this command ` dotnet run --project auth/auth.csproj`

 If the environment has been setup correct, the authorization json will be printed on screen like this:
 ```